Use Cases/Browser Agents

 Form submission approval

-Require human approval for any form submission that creates, modifies, or deletes data.
+Require human approval for any form that creates, modifies, or deletes data.
 Allow read-only form interactions without approval.

 Screenshot redaction